 The Electric Cooperatives of South Carolina, Inc. (ECSC) is the statewide service and trade association for electric cooperatives in the state.
-Our members are 20 consumer-owned electric cooperatives, one wholesale power supply cooperative and one materials supply cooperative.
+Our members are 19 of the 20 consumer-owned electric cooperatives, one wholesale power supply cooperative, one transmission service cooperative and one materials supply cooperative.

 Together, they operate the largest electric distribution system in the state.
-More than 1.5 million South Carolinians in all 46 counties use electricity from electric cooperatives.
+More than 1.5 million South Carolinians, representing 800,000 accounts, in all 46 counties use electricity from electric cooperatives.